Are Chiropractors Doctors?

 Chiropractors are Doctors of Chiropractic (DC).
 While chiropractors’ degrees aren’t the same as a medical doctor’s (MDs) degree, chiropractors go through extensive training in a doctorate program.
-They must then meet certain strict licensure requirements.
+They must then meet certain strict licensure requirements in order to begin chiropractic work.

 Earning a Doctor of Chiropractic Degree at Chiropractic College

 Both a doctor of Western medicine and a chiropractic doctor are required to have bachelor’s degrees in science.
-Then, they go through extensive medical training.
-Chiropractors attend chiropractic college, which takes three to four years to complete.
+Then, they go through extensive medical training and chiropractic education.
+Chiropractors attend chiropractic college, which takes three to four years of school to complete.
 The training is rigorous.
 Like, MDs, chiropractors must attend classes and participate in clinical training.

 They study things like: